 When writing your cover letter, remember to:

 - write a new one for every job you apply for and make sure it’s tailored to the company and the specific role

 - use the same font and size as you do for your CV, so it looks consistent

 - make sure the company name and recruiter’s details are correct

 - show you’ve done your research into the job and the company

 - highlight your most relevant skills and experience to stand out from other applicants

 - double check spelling and grammar before you send it

-- keep a copy of your cover letter.
-They may ask you about it in an interview
+- keep a copy of your cover letter as they may ask you about it in an interview